 As detailed previously in this report the proposed development complies with the car parking requirements of the Warrnambool Planning Scheme in relation to the number of car parking spaces provided on the site in association with the scale of the development and the size of the dwellings.
-The applicant will be required to provide amended plans to ensure that the internal dimensions of the single garages proposed to be constructed on the site in association with the minimum dimensions detailed in Clause 52.06-9 to ensure that the garages are able to be used in a functional manner.
+The applicant will be required to provide amended plans to ensure that the internal dimensions of the single garages proposed to be constructed on the site in association with each of the dwellings comply with the minimum dimensions detailed in Clause 52.06-9 to ensure that the garages are able to be used in a functional manner.